swimos/munin/README.md

 processing far more than that under the hood.

 We use `swim-cli` commands in the following examples for simplicity; these may just as easily be translated into downlinks.
+Be sure to replace `warp://localhost:9001` with the host under which your `munin` instance runs.

 ### Statuses of all posts